 To exercise your dissenters' rights, strict adherence to the provisions of West Virginia law is required.
-If you think you may exercise your dissenters' rights, you should carefully review the statutory provisions attached to this proxy statement/prospectus as Annex II.
-As in all legal matters, you should seek an attorney's guidance.
+If you think you may exercise your dissenters' rights, you should carefully review the statutory provisions attached to this document as Annex II.
+As in all legal matters, you should seek an attorney's quidance.